BesonQuadros/doom-fire-effect-js/README.md

 # doom-fire-effect-js
-Making The Doom Fire Effect (just Javascript)
+A simple prject that simulate The Doom Fire Effect (just Javascript)